Alfred Schütz: Education and later life

 In 1918, Schutz enrolled at the University of Vienna, where he earned his law degree.
 He also enrolled at the Viennese Academy of International Trade from 1919 to 1920, specialising in international law.
 During his time at the University of Vienna, attending lectures given by Max Weber, Schutz came to the conclusion that Weber had left the problem of meaning unexplicated.
-As noted by Wagner (1983), Schutz's fascination with this problem was a result of his experience in combat, combined with returning to starving and economically decimated Vienna.
+As noted by Helmut Wagner (1983), Schutz's fascination with this problem was a result of his experience in combat, combined with returning to starving and economically decimated Vienna.

 Schutz married Ilse Heim in 1926.
 Partly because there were few academic posts available, he developed a well-established and prominent career in international banking, He became the chief financial officer for Reitler and Company, the Vienna banking firm.
 His academic work was done in his spare time.
-He was once described by Edmund Husserl as “a banker by day and a philosopher by night.”
+He was once described by Edmund Husserl as "a banker by day and a philosopher by night."
 In 1933, the threat of Adolf Hitler's rise in Germany caused Schutz and other Viennese intellectuals to flee Austria and seek asylum in allied countries.
 Schutz and his family relocated to Paris in 1938 in political exile.
 He continued to work for Reitler and Company as an international lawyer.
 He moved to the United States in 1939, where he became a part-time faculty member of The New School.
 There, he taught sociology and philosophy, as well as serving as chair of the Philosophy department.
 Schutz received a substantial amount of assistance from his wife, Ilse, who transcribed his working notes and letters from his taped dictations.

 Schutz died on 20 May 1959 in New York City at the age of 60.
 Four volumes of Collected Papers were published posthumously, along with the draft of a second book he had been working on prior to his death.